podkrepi-bg/api/README.md

 This will start the following services in your local docker:

-- Local Postgres db on default port 5432 for your personal development
+- Local Postgres DB on default port 5432 for your personal development
 - Local Keycloak Identity server Admin UI on <http://localhost:8180> with config coming from `./manifests/keycloak/config`:
   - Keycloak Admin User: `admin` with pass: `admin`
-  - Podkrepi realm users: coordinator@podkrepi.bg, reviewer@podkrepi.bg, admin@podkrepi.bg, all with pass: $ecurePa33
+  - Podkrepi realm users: coordinator@podkrepi.bg, reviewer@podkrepi.bg, admin@podkrepi.bg, all with pass: `$ecurePa33`

 ## Initialize the Database with Prisma Migration scripts